Organization and Nature of Business

 In accordance with Financial Accounting Standards (“FASB”) Accounting Standards Update (“ASU”) No. 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company’s ability to continue as a going concern within one year after the date that the unaudited interim condensed consolidated financial statements are issued.

-The Company has incurred recurring losses since its inception, including net losses of $7.4 million and $4.6 million for the three months ended June 30, 2022 and 2021, respectively, and $13.4 million and $9.5 million for the six months ended June 30, 2022 and 2021, respectively.
-In addition, as of June 30, 2022, the Company had an accumulated deficit of $115.1 million.
+The Company has incurred recurring losses since its inception, including net losses of $4.9 million and $4.7 million for the three months ended March 31, 2021 and 2020, respectively.
+In addition, as of March 31, 2021, the Company had an accumulated deficit of $88.8 million.
 The Company has relied on debt and equity financing to fund operations to date and management expects losses and negative cash flows to continue, primarily as a result of continued research, development and marketing efforts.
-The Company believes its cash and restricted cash will provide sufficient resources to meet working capital needs for over twelve months from the filing date of the June 30, 2022 Form 10-Q. Over the longer term, if the Company does not generate sufficient revenue from new and existing products, additional debt or equity financing may be required along with a reduction in expenditures.
+The Company believes its cash and restricted cash will provide sufficient resources to meet working capital needs for over twelve months from the filing date of the March 31, 2021 Form 10-Q. Over the longer term, if the Company does not generate sufficient revenue from new and existing products, additional debt or equity financing may be required along with a reduction in expenditures.
 Additionally, there is no assurance if the Company requires additional future financing, that such financing will be available on terms which are acceptable to the Company, or at all.

 Risks and Uncertainties

-The Company is subject to a number of risks associated with companies at a similar stage, including dependence on key individuals, competition from similar products and larger companies, volatility of the industry, ability to obtain adequate financing to support growth, the ability to attract and retain additional qualified personnel to manage the anticipated growth of the Company, and general economic conditions, including ongoing economic impacts from the conflict in Ukraine.
+The Company is subject to a number of risks associated with companies at a similar stage, including dependence on key individuals, competition from similar products and larger companies, volatility of the industry, ability to obtain adequate financing to support growth, the ability to attract and retain additional qualified personnel to manage the anticipated growth of the Company, and general economic conditions.

-The Company has been carefully monitoring the COVID-19 pandemic and its impact on the business and has taken important steps to help ensure the safety of the Company’s employees and to reduce the spread of COVID-19 community-wide.
+The Company has been carefully monitoring the COVID-19 pandemic and its potential impact on the business and has taken important steps to help ensure the safety of the Company’s employees and to reduce the spread of COVID-19 community-wide.
 The Company is ensuring that essential staffing levels at the Company’s operations remain in place, including maintaining key personnel in the Company’s facilities.
-The Company has implemented stringent safety measures designed to create a safe and clean environment for the Company’s employees as the Company continues to comply with applicable guidelines (foreign and U.S., as applicable) instituted in response to the COVID-19 pandemic.
+The Company has implemented stringent safety measures designed to create a safe and clean environment for the Company’s employees as the Company continues to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.